Mountain Lion FAQ

 Question: I’m worried about my safety and the safety of my children.
 How often are people attacked by mountain lions and what can I do to protect myself?

-Answer: Mountain lions sightings are infrequent, while attacks are even more rare.
-The last attack anywhere near here was in Morgan Hill in 1909 when a rabid mountain lion attacked a woman and her child.
-There are many other risks that are much more likely to be an issue for humans than being attacked by a mountain lion.
-For example, the American Veterinary Medical Association reports that 4.7 million dog-human incidents occurred in 1994, resulting in 12 to 17 human fatalities.
-The CDC reports that approximately 82 people are fatally struck by lightening each year.
-In contrast, between 1890 and 2004 in Canada and the United States combined, there were 20 mortalities associated with mountain lions, and 88 mountain lion-related injuries.
+Answer: Mountain lion sightings are infrequent and attacks are even less likely.
+Before the attack on September 7th, the last attack anywhere near here was in Morgan Hill in 1909 when a rabid mountain lion attacked a woman and her child.
+Throughout our daily lives, we face many risks greater than being attacked by a mountain lion.
+For example, approximately 82 people are fatally struck by lightening each year.
+Between 2005 and 2013, 251 people were killed by domestic dogs in the US.
+In contrast, in the US and Canada between 1890 and 2004 (that’s 114 years), there were 88 mountain lion-related injuries, and 20 human fatalities associated with mountain lions.

 - Do not hike, bike, or jog alone.